 The Perlmutter Scratch File system should always be referenced using the environment variable

-$PSCRATCH.
-It is available from all Permutter compute nodes and is tuned for high performance.
+/pscratch/sd/e/elvis.
+Perlmutter scratch is available to all Permutter compute nodes and is tuned for high performance.

 The Perlmutter Scratch File System is an all-flash file system.
 It has 35 PB of disk space, an aggregate bandwidth of >5 TB/sec, and 4 million IOPS (4 KiB random).
-It has 16 MDS (metadata servers), 274 I/O servers called OSSs, and 3,792 dual-ported NVMe SSDs.
+It has 16 MDS (metadata servers) and 298 I/O servers called OSTs.

 All NERSC users should backup important files on a regular basis.
 Ultimately, it is the user's responsibility to prevent data loss.

-The scratch file system is subject to purging.
+Because the scratch file system is subject to purging, data stored there is always at risk.
 Please make sure to back up your important files (e.g. to HPSS).

 File System Purging¶